saipheblue/saitech.blog/content/post/post_20/index.md

 ### Download and Apply Headphone Configs
 * Check out the <b>[AutoEq repository](https://github.com/jaakkopasanen/AutoEq/tree/master/results/oratory1990/over-ear)</b> on GitHub for pre-made EQ settings for your headphones.
 *  Manually apply these settings within EasyEffects by adjusting the graphic or parametric equalizer to match the profile of your headphones.
+Pre-amp can be applied via moving "Input" bar.

 Do not forget to save your preset !